firefly-iii/docs/docs/docs/csv/errors/duplicate_transactions.md

 Some CSV files contain "floating numbers", which are numbers that look like this:

 - `12.00000001`
-- `6,95999999`
+- `6.95999999`

 These numbers may have slight variations.
 Firefly III will see the difference and create what seems to be a duplicate transaction.
-The user interface may not show you the trailing digits.
+The user interface may not show you the trailing digits leading you finding a duplicate transaction.

 ### New opposing accounts